-The original Garden of Remembrance was established within the south west quadrant of the cemetery during 1977 and over the next 12 years the cremated remains of a total of 211 former patients and staff are recorded as having been buried there.
+The original Garden of Remembrance was established within the south west quadrant of the cemetery during 1977, where over the next 12 years the cremated remains of a total of 211 former patients and staff are recorded as having been buried.

 There is some evidence to suggest that additional interments into the Garden of Remembrance may have taken place after 1989.
 It is hoped that ongoing research may provide more information in this respect

 Sometime during 2002, after all the hundreds of gravestones had been removed, supposedly for health and safety reasons, the then owner of the cemetery, Colin Arkwright, began to establish a new Garden of Remembrance, possibly in ignorance of the existence of the original plot. - see below.

 We have some photos but no surviving written or digital records of Colin's development, with its statues, tracery and marker stones, which were apparently subject to vandalism and destroyed in 2008.
 Photos of this development are featured on the excellent web site of Laurie Manton, (www.flckr.com/photos/laurie-manton/5406205226) and have led several people to confuse the true location of the original Garden of Remembrance.

 The precise location of the Garden of Remembrance within the cemetery was subject to much discussion and scrutiny in 2018 and 2019, during the Archdeacon's applications for partial de-consecration.
 The apparent damage and possible destruction of parts of the cemetery containing human remains by the owners and contractors during 2018 made it impossible to identify the precise boundaries of the original Garden of Remembrance but we are reasonably certain that the recently discovered picture from 1977 and Bill Edwardson's photographs with the map provided by Gordon Hartley are the most accurate guide to its true location